Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Atmospheres and climates of Venus, Earth, and Mars

 \section{Atmospheres and climates of Venus, Earth, and Mars}

-In this volume, we focus on the terrestrial planets Venus, Earth, and Mars [H-IV:7.1] ``because they are thought to have been habitable at their surfaces at some point during Solar System history.
+In this volume, we \indexit{Mars!atmosphere and climate}focus on the terrestrial planets Venus, Earth, and \indexit{Venus!atmosphere and climate}Mars \ors[IV:7.1] ``because they are \indexit{Earth!atmosphere and climate}thought \indexit{climate!Venus, Earth, Mars}to have been habitable at their surfaces at some point during Solar System history.
 They formed under similar conditions, with early atmospheres that were more similar than they are today.
 The present day climates of Venus and Mars provide a useful contrast to that of Earth, and exploration of the root causes for differences in the present climates of all three planets allows us to better understand the processes that control climate on terrestrial exoplanets.
 Their current climates are summarized in Table\,\ref{tab:brain1} [\ldots] Despite their large differences in mass, the atmospheres of Venus and Mars have similar bulk compositions, with carbon dioxide (CO$_2$) comprising $\sim$95\%\ by volume, followed by molecular nitrogen ($\sim$3\%) and argon ($\sim$1\%).
-Earth's atmosphere, by contrast, is composed mainly of nitrogen and oxygen, followed by argon. \activity{The Earth's argon is predominantly Argon-40, whereas that in the universe at large, as in the Sun, is Argon-36.
+Earth's atmosphere, by contrast, is composed mainly of nitrogen and oxygen, followed by argon. \activity{{\em Consider:} The Earth's argon is predominantly Argon-40, whereas that in the universe at large, as in the Sun, is Argon-36.
 What is the source of Argon-40 in Earth's atmosphere?} Earth's atmospheric composition likely mirrored that of Venus and Mars early on, but much of Earth's atmospheric CO$_2$ now resides in carbonates on the ocean floors, leaving nitrogen as the most common constituent.
 Earth's abundant atmospheric oxygen is believed to have been contributed by photosynthetic bacteria.

 The surface temperatures of the three planets also differ widely, in part due to the distance of each planet from the Sun and in part due to the quantity of greenhouse gases in each atmosphere.
 Earth is the only of the three planets with a surface temperature (and pressure) appropriate for liquid water to be stable for long periods of time, thanks to $\sim$30\,K of greenhouse warming.
 The Cytherean atmosphere is too hot for water to exist as liquid at the surface, while the Martian atmosphere has too low a surface pressure (liquid water would sublime, except at the lowest elevations).
 The atmosphere of Venus is very dry, indicating that any surface water driven into the atmosphere by the high temperatures no longer resides there.
 The atmospheric water content at Mars is an order of magnitude larger than at Venus and, given the low atmospheric pressure, is often nearly saturated.
 Despite the near 100\%\ Martian relative humidity, Earth still has roughly 50 times more water molecules (per number of particles of atmosphere) than Mars.
 The composition, temperature, and water content lead to different forms of precipitation on the three planets.
 Earth has a variety of forms of water precipitation, while Mars has carbon dioxide and water frost.
 Venus has no precipitation at the surface due to its high temperatures; any precipitation that forms higher in the atmosphere would turn to vapor before reaching the ground.